 But why would economists be interested in this?
 The answer is that the show can help understand people's attitude towards taking risks, and this is increasingly important in modern society.
 The financial markets rise and fall with investors' willingness to back projects despite uncertainty, and insurance companies operate on people's willingness to pay to reduce future risk.
 A nation's health and health service depend on people's attitude to things like smoking and binge drinking, and governments' decisions on risky projects, such as reforming the education system or going to war, depend on how the public is likely to assess these risks.

 Who Wants To Be A Millionaire? lends itself perfectly to such a study.
 The show is all about deciding whether or not to take a gamble.
 Its rules are straightforward and the candidates know exactly how much they stand to win or lose at each stage.
 Also, if they don't drop out, they get rich quite quickly in this game, so researchers can see if their willingness to take risks changes with wealth.

 Let's look at an example: suppose I flip a coin and you win £1000 if heads comes up, and lose £1000 if tails comes up.
 You have a 50:50 chance of winning.
 If you like a bit of a gamble you might accept this, but if you're more cautious, then the risk of losing £1000 may be unacceptable to you.
 You may feel that the potential gain of £1000 is simply not worth as much as the £1000 you already have.
 To persuade you to accept my gamble I might have to offer you a potential gain of, say, £10,000.
-In other words, the £1,000 you already have is worth the same to you as the possibility to win £10,000.
+You would then accept the gamble if the risk of losing the £1000 you already have means less to you than the possibility of winning £10,000.